XodoDocs/jenkins-scmskip-plugin/README.md

+# Jenkins SCM Skip Plugin

-This has bene forked from scmskip-plugin in order to change the build result from ABORTED to NOT_BUILT.
+This has been forked from scmskip-plugin in order to change the build result from ABORTED to NOT_BUILT.
 In the future we could merge our 'shouldTriggerChangeset' function into here.

 # Testing